 I have had the opportunity to do archival research at the Library and Archives Canada and the Centre for Newfoundland Studies, Memorial University of Newfoundland.
 These experiences and opportunities to access information and meet and talk with some of the most interesting people cooperating, campaigning, living, and representing their people in the Arctic and North have enriched my research and helped broaden my appreciation of the dynamic nature and importance of the Circumpolar North.

 Presently I am based at the Center for War Studies (CWS) University of Southern Denmark (SDU).
 While at SDU I held a Carlsberg Foundation Distinguished Postdoctoral Fellowship and a Marie Skłodowska-Curie Individual Fellowship.
-I am currently a Fellow of the JR Smallwood Foundation and work part-time at SDU as an external lecturer.
-I am also a policy analyst at Indigenous Services Canada.
+I am currently a Fellow of the JR Smallwood Foundation as well as a policy analyst for Indigenous Services Canada.

 I have a PhD from the Department of International Politics at Aberystwyth University in Wales, UK and undergraduate and graduate degrees in Political Science from Memorial University of Newfoundland.

 If you would like to learn more about my work, or would like to contact me, you can find me on twitter @DanitaBurke1 or you can contact me by email (email@example.com).

 For additional information on my research, please visit:

 Burke, Danita Catherine (2021).
 “The Case for a Greenpeace Apology to Newfoundland and Labrador.”
 The Northern Review (Open Access). https://doi.org/10.22584/nr51.2021.002.